What Is Multi-Factor or Two-Factor Authentication?

 So, what’s the difference between 2FA and MFA?

 Multi-factor authentication is most often presented as a combination of what you know, what you have, and what you are.
-2FA is just a subset of multi-factor authentication - with multi-factor authentication enabled, users need to provide their password and a second factor as defined by the administrator.
+2FA is just a subset of multi-factor authentication—with multi-factor authentication enabled, users need to provide their password and a second factor as defined by the administrator.
 Multi-factor authentication grants you access to your corporate applications based on multiple data points and factors derived from an end user’s login attempt.

-While it seems like MFA is the easy answer to enforce security across the enterprise, many companies continue to put off their multifactor authentication deployment to avoid disrupting end users.
-However, when combining multi-factor authentication with a solution that provides a flexible policy and contextual access engine, you can ensure that end user productivity is not compromised.
+While it seems like MFA is the easy answer to enforce security across the enterprise, many companies continue to put off their multi-factor authentication deployment to avoid disrupting end users.
+However, when combining multi-factor authentication with a solution that provides a flexible policy and contextual access engine, you can ensure that end-user productivity is not compromised.

 Adaptive Multi-Factor Authentication

 An adaptive authentication solution provides you with multi-factor authentication in addition to the flexibility to determine when an MFA policy needs to be enforced.
 This means that admins have full control over when and where MFA is required, and who needs to provide MFA.
-Even better, admins can choose which types of factors are best fit for various personas in your organization.
+Even better, admins can choose which types of factors are best fit for various personas in your organisation.
 For example, executives have access to especially sensitive data, and therefore, a stronger authentication method like Yubikey or biometric authentication may be a better fit.
 On the other hand, contractors and interns may not have access to sensitive information, and may not stay at the company long-term, and therefore authentication methods like SMS or an authenticator app could make more sense, as those are intuitive and easy to use.

 For example, if you have an employee that usually logs into Okta from the same laptop and the same network location on a daily basis, but one day logs in from a brand new device and location, Okta can take various actions based on that login.
-First, Okta’s behavioral detection engine can identify the new device, location and IP addresses accessing the Okta service, and prompt for step up (or MFA) on that new login.
+First, Okta’s behavioural detection engine can identify the new device, location and IP addresses accessing the Okta service, and prompt for step up (or MFA) on that new login.
 Additionally, when an end user logs in from a new device, they are sent an email with identifying information, such as browser, OS, login date/time and network location.
-This helps end users themselves manage secure access to their account – if they get an email identifying a login that they did not initiate, they can then notify their Okta administrator.
+This helps end users themselves manage secure access to their account—if they get an email identifying a login that they did not initiate, they can then notify their Okta administrator.

-As companies make a shift towards the cloud, it’s essential to consider how you can modernize your approach to security.
+As companies make a shift towards the cloud, it’s essential to consider how you can modernise your approach to security.
 Security breaches and attacks continue to become more commonplace, and therefore strong authentication is essential.
 Okta makes it simple to secure your environment by addressing common points of vulnerability, and we see Adaptive MFA as the first step to a full security solution.
 Interested in learning more?
 Check out our AMFA product page, or sign up for a free trial.